singnet/dev-portal/docs/ai-consumers/paypal.md

 This extension mediates with the blockchain on behalf, and helps you in transferring of tokens between wallets, and invoke contracts.

+**Note**: Service metadata is a place where the price of the service is set and it is on the blockchain.

+The service provider needs to publish the details about the service in the Blockchain.

+As a consumer, you may go the Blockchain or the Marketplace portal where the services are deployed.

+All service metadata details are stored in the the JSON file
+- Create a JSON file - information about the image, service type, description, price of the service, the endpoint and how to make a request.
+- Singularity platform works on gRPC.
+Whenever you need to call you need a protofile.
+- File management system such as IPFS stores the location of the hash and points to the associated protofile The IPFS can include a file and the same file returns same hash.

 ### Depositing  tokens from Metamask to the Singularity Escrow Wallet.
 Steps
 1. Let start by depositing some tokens from Metamask to the Singularity Escrow Wallet.
 So you can pay for service